ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 * [CVE-2012-6708](https://nvd.nist.gov/vuln/detail/CVE-2012-6708)
 * [CVE-2015-9251](https://nvd.nist.gov/vuln/detail/CVE-2015-9251)

-It is strongly recommended for all ruby users to upgrade your Ruby installation or take one of the following workarounds as soon as possible.
+It is strongly recommended for all Ruby users to upgrade your Ruby installation or take one of the following workarounds as soon as possible.
 You also have to re-generate existing RDoc documentations to completely mitigate the vulnerabilities.

 ## Affected Versions